vpavlenko/web-2024-template/README.md

 This React+TypeScript+Vite+MUI template allows you to run it locally in a Cursor IDE.
 Replace it with your logic and deploy to web - in minutes.

+This guide will take around 1 to 2 hours of your time.

 ## A simple html app